 We are pleased to announce the winners of the 3rd edition:

-(2019, performative sound-art event, wooden baroque machines)
+(2019, performative sound-art event, baroque theatre noise machines, various objects, DIY sound system)

 Performance presented in a large museum space (the National Art Gallery of Vilnius) with an ensemble of five artists navigating the wheel-mounted Baroque atmospheric noise machines, while the public observes this meteorological theatre from several fixed locations.
 Navigations is an installation that emerges from an intersection between art, music, and theatre.
 It refers to the stage machines of the Baroque period, suitable for simulating a storm on stage.
 In the performative action, actualized, the same machines are exhibited, and the imaginative process is reversed: the origin of a narrative effect becomes narration, while the observer, or listener, evokes in himself the rest of a possible representation.
 In accordance with the simple ingenuity of the ancient instruments, the work retains an evident sculptural value, fully responding to the concept of "root" introduced this year by Carapelli for Art, if one thinks of the concatenation process that the roots underlie, in their formation as in their becoming.
 Drawing on the maritime imaginary of current significance but depriving it of any obvious reference to the present, the artist makes it the object of a contemporary condition that unites us by managing to tell precisely that unequal struggle that man has continued to fight for centuries to dominate the sea: sailing as a desire to be rooted but at the same time a projection.
 “Navigations” is a further development of the "Bad Weather" project.
 Concept & direction by Arturas Bumšteinas.
 Performed by Gailė Griciūtė, Greta Grinevičiūtė, Alanas Gurinas, Gitis Bertulis, Aaron Kahn.